PandesalPanpan/jr-fullstack-exam/README.md

 ```
 2. **Start Backend**
 ```
-uvicorn itemapi:app --reload
+fastapi dev main.py
 ```
-If the uvicorn is not running on the port 8000.
+If the "Serving at" is not running on the port 8000.
 You will have to match frontend apiBaseUrl at `config.js`

 ### Running Frontend